Carl, the Head Waiter

 The following year, when Ilsa and her husband came to Morocco, Carl led Victor to the French Resistance fighters in Casablanca.

-Don Conway is an award-winning Architect and Writer (two golds and a silver medal from national writing competition) also a Loeb Fellow at Harvard University.
+Don Conway is an award-winning Architect and Writer (two golds and a silver medal from a national writing competition) also a Loeb Fellow at Harvard University.
 Says he is working hard on book number four.